 I love this example here because it shows the transition from listening to music on CDs to listening to your subscription on Spotify.
 That was only a recent switch.

-Best Buy, which is one of the largest electronic retailers in the US, only stopped selling CDs in 2018, we're not talking that long ago.
+Best Buy, which is one of the largest electronic retailers in the US, only stopped selling CDs in 2018, so we're not talking all that long ago!

-It was only then at around the same time that we saw the big companies like Adobe and Microsoft changed from traditional software models to subscription-based models.
+It was only then at around the same time that we saw the big companies like Adobe and Microsoft switch from traditional software models to subscription-based models.

 They were the first ones to really bring in customer success as a department because with a subscription, it's easier for customers to switch and you have to prove value to retain reoccurring revenue.